-- did not have a GP or you do not know their name, call an ambulance.
+If the deceased didn't have a GP or you do not know their name, call an ambulance.

 The police might want to examine the place where the death took place.
 It's often not immediately obvious whether someone has died due to natural causes or as a result of an accident or a criminal act.
 If this is the case:

 - don't disturb the surrounding area, other than what is essential in trying to help the person, and

+Once the police arrive, they can give further information on how the area should be treated.
 Police will be sympathetic to the distress of someone who discovered the body or who is a relative, but they also need information quickly to be able to establish what has happened.

 If your relative dies abroad